Skip to content

 Direct query accessDuckDB CLI or any Parquet toolpsql / clickhouse-client

 NSQ is an in-process message queue that decouples the HTTP ingest path from the DuckDB write path.
-The HTTP handler enqueues each hit in microseconds; a background consumer writes to DuckDB in micro-batches at a pace that suits the database.
+The HTTP handler enqueues each hit in microseconds; background consumers resolve the target tenant store, group messages by store, and write them to DuckDB in micro-batches at a pace that suits the database.

 Why NSQ is embedded (not Kafka):